Sign up for our newsletter

 Agents Notes

-There is a 999-year lease (with 989 years remaining) for the area of the churchyard adjacent to the building, which includes rights of access and parking.
+The footprint of the Church itself is Freehold.
+There is currently a 999-year lease (with 989 years remaining) for the area of the churchyard adjacent to the building, which includes rights of access and parking.
 The lease costs £60 per annum.

 Planning regulations set by the Northumberland National Park stipulate that the property must function as either a private residence or as a holiday let but cannot be used for both purposes simultaneously.